-- 3.6.1 The 2017 Regulations place certain requirements on businesses regarding CDD (Part 3 of the regulations) and 'record keeping, procedures and training' (Part 2 Chapter 2 of the regulations).

-The following topics, all of which form part of the MLTF framework, need to be considered:

-- risk based approach, risk assessment and management;

-- CDD (including EDD and SDD);
+- 3.6.1 The 2017 Regulations place certain requirements on businesses regarding CDD (Part 3 of the 2017 Regulations) and 'record keeping, procedures and training' (Part 2 Chapter 2 of the 2017 Regulations).
+The following topics, all of which form part of the MLTF framework, need to be considered: - Risk-based approach, risk assessment and management; - CDD (including Enhanced Due Diligence (EDD) and Simplified Due Diligence (SDD));

-- record keeping;
+- Record keeping;

-- internal control;
+- Internal control;

-- ongoing monitoring;
+- Ongoing monitoring;

-- reporting procedures;
+- Reporting procedures;

-- compliance management;
+- Compliance management; and

-- communication.
+- Communication.

 - 3.6.2 The 2017 Regulations provide different amounts of detail about the policies and procedures required in each area.
 Businesses must implement and document policies, controls and procedures that are proportionate to the size and nature of the business.
-These must be subject to regular review and update, and a written record of this exercise maintained. - 3.6.3 Businesses with overseas subsidiaries or branches that are carrying out any of the activities listed in 1.2.1 of this guidance must establish group wide policies and procedures equivalent to those in the UK.
-If the law of the overseas territory does not permit this, then the business must inform its antimoney laundering supervisory authority and implement additional risk-based procedures.
-Steps taken to communicate policies, controls and procedures to the group must also be recorded. - 3.6.4 When determining policies, controls and procedures, consideration must be given to data protection requirements and the safeguarding of client confidentiality.
-Under the 2017 Regulations a business must make data subjects aware of the data that will be collected about them and why the date is being collected.
+These must be subject to regular review and updated, and a written record of this exercise maintained.

+- 3.6.3 Businesses with overseas subsidiaries or branches that are carrying out any of the activities listed in 1.2.1 of this guidance must establish group-wide policies and procedures equivalent to those in the UK.
+If the law of the overseas territory does not permit this, then the business must inform its AML supervisory authority and implement additional risk-based procedures.
+Steps taken to communicate policies, controls and procedures to the group must also be recorded.

+- 3.6.4 When determining policies, controls and procedures, consideration must be given to data protection requirements and the safeguarding of client confidentiality.
+Under the 2017 Regulations, a business must make data subjects aware of the data that will be collected about them and why the data is being collected.
 Businesses must not use the data that they have gathered for MLTF purposes for any other purpose unless they have obtained consent from the data subject to do so, or the use of the data is permitted under legislation.
 Note that the requirement is for permission by legislation not contract.

-The data collected during CDD may include details of those who exercise day-to-day control, beneficial ownership and in the case of transactions, the nature, purpose and the parties involved.
+- The data collected during CDD may include details of those who exercise day-to-day control, beneficial ownership and, in the case of transactions, the nature, purpose and the parties involved.
 Where there is a need to share client data on a group-wide basis, businesses may wish to obtain appropriate internal or external advice on the data protection implications.